psanan/swiss-german-english/README.txt

 schpaziäre : to go fror a walk
 Velo faare : to drive the bicycle

-Was isch für Ziit? : What time is it?

 alüte : to call (on the phone) [DE anrufen] [w/ dative]